andskli/puppet-netbackup/README.md

 - `masterserver` - which masterserver should be entered upon installation of client
 - `mediaservers` - mediaservers which has access to a client
 - `service_enabled` - start netbackup, true or false?
+- `excludes` - array of excludes to put in exclude list

 #### Example usage